 Ben is survived by his wife of 67 years, Betsy Bullock Currin of Raleigh; his devoted son, George Bullock Currin of Asheville; and his beloved granddaughter, Catherine Elizabeth Currin of Raleigh; in addition to many cousins, extended family and dear friends.

-The family will host a graveside service at Elmwood Cemetery in Oxford, North Carolina, 530 Hillsboro St., date and time forthcoming.
+The family will host a graveside service at Elmwood Cemetery in Oxford, North Carolina, 530 Hillsboro St. at 1:00 p.m. on Wednesday, November 27, 2024.

 The Currin family gives special thanks to the team at Transitions LifeCare for their support during Ben’s last months of life.